City-of-Helsinki/hds-analytics/README.md

 - Checks the latest commit date
 - Check the listed package-versions
 - Runs the component level analytics
+- Runs deeper analysis going through pre-defined filetypes and searching for usage of `hds-*`

 And output them to json files.